mstepan/postgres-benchmark/README.md

 # Initial DB

-The initial tables and data will be created during container startup time from `init.sql` script.
+The initial tables and data will be created during container startup time from `util/init.sql` script.

 # Benchmark

-The main query and update operations executed during benchmark phase located inside `benchmark.sh` script.
+The main query and update operations executed during benchmark phase located inside `util/benchmark.sh` script.

 ## Running benchmark

-1. Create new postgresql container with volume using `./create-postgres.sh` script.
+* Spin up new container with new volume and execute benchmark scripts for 30 seconds each `./run-benchmark.sh` script.
-2. Wait 5-10 seconds to give Postgres time to fully start in the container.
-3. Execute benchmark using `./run-benchmark.sh` script.

 # psql client

-Connect to running in docker Postgres container using `./psql.sh`
+Connect to running in docker Postgres container using `./util/psql.sh`

 # Benchmark results